 The Texas comptroller published a list of taxable and nontaxable items commonly sold in grocery and convenience stores across Texas.
 Nontaxable items included many products on families' grocery lists, including fresh, canned and frozen bakery goods; milk, butter and other dairy products; condiments, such as mustard, salad dressings and ketchup; baking supplies; tea, coffee, bottled water and fruit juices; eggs; pasta; meat and fish; fruits and vegetables; and nutritional supplements, such as vitamins and herbal products.

-Texas exempts prescription medications from the sales tax and since April 2000 has exempted many over-the-counter (OTC) medicines, as well.
-Exempt OCT drugs include allergy medications, cold remedies, eye drops, laxatives, sedatives and even nicotine gums and other smoking-cessation products.
+Texas exempts prescription medications from the sales tax and has exempted many over-the-counter (OTC) medicines, as well.
+Exempt OTC drugs include allergy medications, cold remedies, eye drops, laxatives, sedatives and even nicotine gums and other smoking-cessation products.
 The exemption applies only to OTC medicines for human use.
 Medicines for animals, such as flea control medications, are exempt only when purchased with a prescription written by a veterinarian.

 The state comptroller's list of taxable and non-taxable items in grocery and convenience stores included baby products among the items that are not subject to a sales tax.
 Tax-exempt baby products include canned and dry milk, packaged baby food, formula and electrolyte replacements.
-Diapers, however, are subject to the sales tax.
+Diapers and baby clothes, however, are subject to the sales tax.

 Texas does not levy a sales tax on newspapers.
-The state comptroller's office states that to be non-taxable, a newspaper must be printed on newsprint, have an average price of $1.50 or less over a period of 30 days, and contain general-interest news and advertising.
+The state comptroller's office states that to be non-taxable, a newspaper must be printed on newsprint, have an average price of $3.00 or less over a period of 30 days, and contain general-interest news and advertising.
 In addition, the paper must be distributed at intervals of four weeks or less.
 Magazines, on the other hand, are taxable.